DMG614/takehome-assessment-Diogo/docs/data_integration.md

 **Join Logic:**
 - Maps EPA fuel types to DOE fuel type codes (e.g., "Electricity" → "ELEC"), to normalize it
-- Aggregates vehicle counts by fuel type and year
+- Aggregates vehicle-fuel combinations by fuel type and year
+- **Important**: Dual-fuel vehicles (like plug-in hybrids) are counted in EACH fuel type category they support.
+A plug-in hybrid appears in both "Gasoline" and "Electricity" counts, accurately reflecting infrastructure demand.
 - Joins with fuel station counts nationwide
 - Calculates vehicles-per-station ratios